 People in relationships would all agree – feeling appreciated is an important part of a successful and lasting relationship, right?

-Yet, one of the most common complaints I get from couples is that they believe their partner takes them for granted.
+Yet, one of the most common complaints from couples undergoing family counselling is that they believe their partner takes them for granted.
 They feel unappreciated.

-Now there is independent research that backs up what we’ve been hearing from couples for many years.
+Now there is independent research that backs up what's been said by couples for many years.

 A survey of more than 2000 Australians in committed relationships asked: “Do you think that your partner takes you for granted?”